c1570/Connomore64/README.md

 * FPGA based emulators of the C64 reach high emulation quality and realtime accuracy, but those platforms strike yours truly as quite overpowered and expensive, not as hackable as would be nice, and typically come with a rather unwieldy (and typically closed source) toolchain.

 ## Building Blocks
-### RP2040 Emulator
+### RP2040/RP2350 Emulator
 For developing this project, the [rp2040js](https://github.com/wokwi/rp2040js) emulator project by Uri Shaked of [Wokwi.com](https://wokwi.com) fame has been extended.
 Very little debugging on real hardware happened.
 No logic analyzers were necessary at all!

 You can find my fork of rp2040js [here](https://github.com/c1570/rp2040js/).
+It features:
+* RP2350 support (RISC-V/Hazard3 only)
-* cycle exact timing of PIOs has been added
+* cycle exact timing of PIOs
 * [VCD](https://en.wikipedia.org/wiki/Value_change_dump) trace files can get generated for the GPIO signals
-* a simple framework for running multiple rp2040 emulation instances interfacing to each other was written ([WIP code](https://github.com/c1570/rp2040js/blob/c1570/WIP/demo/ntc-run.ts))
+* a simple framework for running multiple chip emulation instances interfacing to each other ([WIP code](https://github.com/c1570/rp2040js/blob/rp2350js/WIP/demo/ntc-run.ts))
-* simulation of input/output latency of the RP2040’s GPIOs
+* simulation of input/output latency of GPIOs
-* inter-core FIFO functionality has been added
 * functionality to output statistics and monitor any PIO stalls is present in the emulation runner that has been customized for this project

 ### C64 Emulator Code
 The C64 emulation code is based on the “[chips](https://github.com/floooh/chips)” emulation library by Andre Weissflog.
 A lot of optimizations have been done:
 * speed optimized VIC-II code
   * rewritten graphics rendering code (running 5-10 times as fast as the previous code while sacrificing some compatibility)
-  * rendering bitmap/text mode is done using the RP2040's PIO/DMA
+  * rendering bitmap/text mode is done using PIO/DMA
   * rewritten Sprite rendering (in contrast to the original VIC-II, sprites are rendered into a buffer in the offscreen time)
 * fixed a few [VIC-II emulation bugs](https://github.com/floooh/chips/issues/99) (VSP/AGSP works now)
 * faster CIA emulation using look up tables